PreetiRawat-GitHubUser/student_task_tracker_app/README.md

 Student Task Tracker App

-A full-stack CRUD-based Student Task Management System built using:

-Laravel (Backend API)

-MySQL (Database)

-React.js (Frontend)

-This project helps manage students and their assigned tasks with proper backend–frontend integration.

- Features
+The Student Task Tracker App is a simple and clean full-stack project built using Laravel (Backend) and React (Frontend).
+It allows you to add students, assign tasks to them, update tasks, and manage everything easily.

+It is perfect for learning CRUD operations, API development, frontend–backend connection, and React + Laravel integration.

+ What This App Can Do =>
- Student Management
+ Student Features :

-Add new students
+1.Add new students

-Edit student details
+2.Edit student information

-Delete students
+3.Delete students

-View list of all students
+4.View all students in a list

- Task Management
+Task Features :

-Add tasks for each student
+1.Add tasks for a specific student

-Update task details
+2.Update task name/status

-Mark tasks as completed / pending

-Delete tasks
+3.Delete tasks

-View tasks student-wise
+View tasks of each student

- API Integration
+ App Highlights :

-Laravel REST API for all CRUD operations
+Laravel REST API

-React frontend calls backend using Axios
+React frontend with Axios

- Database

-Student table

-Task table linked using One-to-Many (Student → Tasks)
+Clean and simple UI

+MySQL database

+Beginner-friendly folder structure

- Tech Stack
+ Tech Used :
-Frontend

-React.js

-Axios

-React Router
+Frontend: React, Axios, React Router

-Backend

-Laravel 11

-Eloquent ORM
+Backend: Laravel, Eloquent ORM

-API Routes

-Controllers & Models

-Database

-MySQL (via XAMPP)
+Database: MySQL
+Tools: Composer, Node.js, XAMPP